 The official currency of Ecuador is the US dollar, meaning there is no currency risk for Americans.
-The co-op (basically a sort of credit union) of JEP Ecuador offers among the highest interest rates on deposits, with US dollar rates of 6% for one year, 7% for two years, and 8% for three years.
+The co-op (basically a sort of credit union) of JEP Ecuador offers among the highest interest rates on deposits, with US dollar rates of 7% for one year and 8% for two years.

 If you prefer a traditional bank, the country’s most profitable bank is Banco Pichincha, where rates are a few percentage points lower.
 Term deposits in Ecuadorian banks are insured up to about $30,000.

 While Ecuador banks are happy to accept foreigners, as with most banks in Latin America, you’ll need more paperwork than you would in Georgia or Armenia.

 Other International Banks

 If you’re willing to take on some foreign currency risk, you can earn even higher interest rates than you’ve seen here.
 Banks in Egypt, Ukraine, Kazakhstan, Russia, and elsewhere offer high yields into the double digits in their local currencies.

 Some of those foreign currencies are worthless, while some are halfway decent.
 It wasn’t that long ago that the US dollar was sold off as investors sought the higher yields of emerging world currencies, and we believe that cycle will play out again sometime in the future.

 Whether you prefer the stability of US dollars or are willing to add some foreign currency exposure to your portfolio, banking overseas is usually safe.

 In fact, with western countries like Cyprus and Greece prompting their neighbors to add “bail-in” policies that would confiscate savings in an economic collapse, many of these countries have merely improved their banking services and not threatened to steal from their depositors.